 Below are the steps to go about starting your CPF investment;

-First, you need to set up a CPF investment account with one of the local banks below, I listed their rates with links for your reference too;
+First, you need to open a CPF Investment Scheme (CPFIS) account with one of the Singapore banks below, I have listed the bank rates with links for your reference too;

 Bank Charges For Trading of CPF Approved Stocks

 |S$2.50 per 1,000 shares/loan stocks/units or part thereof subject to a maximum of $25 per transaction.||S$2 per 1000 shares / units or part thereof, subject to a maximum of $20 per transaction.||S$2.50 per 1000 shares/units or part thereof, subject to a maximum of S$25.00 per transaction.|

 |S$2 per counter / holding per quarter.||S$2 per counter / holding per quarter||S$2 per counter / holding per quarter|